treeverse/lakeFS/docs/use_cases/iso_env.md

 The key difference when using lakeFS for isolated data environments is that you can create them immediately before testing a change.
 And once new data is merged into production, you can delete the branch - effectively deleting the old environment.

-This is different from creating a long-living dev environment used as a staging area to test all the updates.
+This is different from creating a long-living test environment used as a staging area to test all the updates.
 With lakeFS, **we create a new branch for each change to production** that we want to make.
 One benefit of this is the ability to test multiple changes at one time.

 ### Prerequisites